brianhuynh2021/fastapi/README.md

+- Go to localhost:8000/docs to see docs API
 - How to run the app?
 It is easy just open terminal and use commands: <uvicorn app.main:app> then hit enter
 - Password for database postgres: 54321
 - Connect Postgres database to Python: